 In what nervous system is damage to a neuron usually permanent?

 In the Central Nervous System damage to a neuron is usually permanent.

 What are the steps to repair a damage neuron?

-3. The Schwann cells for a tube that appears to aid regeneration by directing the regrowing nerve fiber.
+Schwann cells make a tube that appears to aid in regeneration by directing the regrowing nerve fiber.